sersad-ru/MultiSens/docs/HTU21D.md

 # HTU21D Plugin
 <p align="center"><img src="HTU21D.png"/></p>

-HTU21D plugin receives temperature and humidity from the I²C module with HTU21D sensor.
+The HTU21D plugin receives temperature and humidity from the I²C module with HTU21D sensor.

 Results are displayed on the device screen and sends to serial in human-readable and